CESNET/eInfra-docs/topics/compute/jupyterhub/docs/index.md

 ## Feature Requests

-Any tips for features or new notebook types are welcomed at <a href="mailto:k8s@ics.muni.cz">IT Service desk</a>.
+Any tips for features or new notebook types are welcome at <a href="mailto:k8s@ics.muni.cz">IT Service desk</a>.